childers98/MART441-Web-Technologies/Week-15/README.md

 How did it go?
 I think it went pretty well.
 It was pretty interesting to implement the changes with the information.
 It was basically a refresher of last semester.
 I definitely remembered quite a bit about the querystring.

 Installing node was good and experimenting was interesting.
+Definitely don't think everything I tried out worked but it was nice to work through anyways

 1. Install node.js.
 2. Experiment with callbacks, streams and the file system to create a web application that allows you to gather and display data from the user.